INTERVIEW AND LIVE PICS BY MARKO SYRJALA

 THE EARLY YEARS WITH VINNIE VINCENT

-Dana Strum: Oh, Vinnie Vincent, really interesting person.
+Dana Strum: Oh, Vinnie Vincent, a really interesting person.
 Needless to say, I haven’t talked to him since 1988.
 I’ve never even said “Hello,” but I don’t harbor it anymore.
 I did for a long time.
 I just didn’t get it, but I don’t harbor it anymore.
 I almost feel bad for him.

 Dana Strum: To have that interesting talent but not know how to…

-How to use his talent?
+How to use that talent?

-Dana Strum: In the early day I just thought it was a cool opportunity because Gene and Paul had called me because Sharon talked about “Look this guy, he knows all these guys, Randy Rhoads and so on” and it was different.
+Dana Strum: In the early day, I just thought it was a cool opportunity because Gene and Paul had called me because Sharon talked about “Look this guy, he knows all these guys, Randy Rhoads and so on,” and it was different.
 It wasn’t like what you’d think.
-With Randy, it’s the same thing, when he told me he didn’t like Black Sabbath I was devastated, I’m like “How?
-That’s my favorite band and you’re insulting my favorite band.
+With Randy, it’s the same thing, and when he told me he didn’t like Black Sabbath, I was devastated.
+I was like, “How?
+That’s my favorite band, and you’re insulting my favorite band.
 How could you do this?”
 But it was the way it really was.
-And he gave me the Mick Ronson bootleg tape and said “You see the way I look” and all the sudden I looked at the pictures, I’m like “Oh my God!”
-I never got it really.
-“You are literally that guy that you love”.
-And he gave me that tape, he says “You know the strings in my band and my D-tuning, this is all Mick Ronson.
+And he gave me the Mick Ronson bootleg tape and said, “You see the way I look,” and all of sudden I looked at the pictures, I’m like “Oh my God!”
+I never got it, really.
+“You are literally that guy that you love.”
+And he gave me that tape, and he says, “You know the strings in my band and my D-tuning, this is all Mick Ronson.
 Listen.”
-But when he gave me the tape I did, I got my stupid car and listened to the cassette.
+But when he gave me the tape, I did.
+I got my stupid car and listened to the cassette.

 THE STORY OF GÖRAN EDMAN AND THE ALICE COOPER TOUR

 Dana Strum: Oh Göran, yeah Göran.
 I was just talking to him (Blando) about it.
-He was going to be the singer, you’re right and I called him.
-I spoke to him and I was concerned that he couldn’t say Vinnie’s name.
-I said to Vinnie “Look, he can’t say your name.
-He pronounces it in dialect and he can’t say your name.
-What would it be like to tour and he says “Winnie Wincent.”
-That’s not your name”.
-He said “I don’t know,” and I felt odd because I would have had to fly all the way over.
-And in the meantime, I had met Mark, a young kid that was so anxious and I thought “I’m from Las Vegas, my money is on the kid” you know.
-And so Göran, Vinnie wanted him big time and Vinnie liked the way he sang, he really wanted him and I guess I was the criminal that fucked that up.
-I went with Mark and the record company was angry at me, Vinnie was angry at me, Göran’s probably angry at me, all of Sweden’s probably angry at me.
-But I went with what I thought was the right thing to do and I just didn’t think it was right.
+He was going to be the singer, you’re right, and I called him.
+I spoke to him, and I was concerned that he couldn’t say Vinnie’s name.
+I said to Vinnie, “Look, he can’t say your name.
+He pronounces it in dialect, and he can’t say your name.
+What would it be like to tour and he says, “Winnie Wincent.”
+That’s not your name.”
+He said, “I don’t know,” and I felt odd because I would have had to fly all the way over.
+And in the meantime, I had met Mark, you know, a young kid that was so anxious, and I thought, “I’m from Las Vegas, my money is on the kid,” you know.
+And so Göran, Vinnie wanted him big time, and Vinnie liked the way he sang, he really wanted him, and I guess I was the criminal that fucked that up.
+I went with Mark, and the record company was angry at me, Vinnie was angry at me, Göran was probably angry at me, all of Sweden’s probably angry at me.
+But I went with what I thought was right, and I just didn’t think it was right.

 It was.
 The stage show was great, his band was great.
 Everything was great, and it was all good fun.
 Everything about that tour other than the band we were in was really good fun.
-If I was just tour managing the tour, I would have been really happy because I love the Alice Cooper songs.
+If I were just tour managing the tour, I would have been really happy because I love the Alice Cooper songs.
 I just wish that I wasn’t playing on that tour.

-THE BREAKUP AND FORMATION OF SLAUGHTER
+THE BREAKUP WITH VINNIE VINCENT AND THE BIRTH OF SLAUGHTER

 Dana Strum: That was ugly, ugly.

-Dana Strum: Because I just didn’t feel at the time that it was right.
-We went with a smaller company because we didn’t have that opportunity and they offered a bunch of money and they tried to take us out… They offered us something that we didn’t (want), and Mark and I talked about it and I said “hey look, we’ve burned this bridge with these people at Chrysalis (Records) and if we were to make that move, if it doesn’t work, we’re fucked!
+Dana Strum: We turned it down because I just didn’t feel at the time that it was right.
+We went with a smaller company because we didn’t have that opportunity, and they offered a bunch of money, and they tried to take us out.
+They offered us something that we didn’t (want), and Mark and I talked about it, and I said, “Hey look, we’ve burned this bridge with these people at Chrysalis (Records), and if we were to make that move, if it doesn’t work, we’re fucked!
 If it does work, we’re heroes.”
-But we stayed with the small guys and won that way and believe me.
-That was a really weird meeting because we left and we were like “wow, we’ll have to break out everything we’ve done and tell them like, I dunno…” So we actually met with the small guys and said: “look, we’re not going to beat you up, but how do we change this crappy deal we are in?”
+But we stayed with the small guys and won that way, and believe me.
+That was a really weird meeting because we left, and we were like, “wow, we’ll have to break out everything we’ve done and tell them like, I dunno…” So we met with the small guys and said, “look, we’re not going to beat you up, but how do we change this crappy deal we are in?”
 Everything happened in one night over dinner.
 Even our lawyer didn’t believe it.

 Mark Slaughter: Our lawyer said, “He’s not going to discuss that with you.”
-So he was like you go have dinner, you kids go have a good time…and then we literally renegotiated the deal.
+So he was like, you go have dinner, you kids go have a good time, and then we literally renegotiated the deal.
 It was just

-CHANGES IN MUSIC BUSINESS AND DIFFICULT TIMES
+CHANGES IN THE MUSIC BUSINESS AND DIFFICULT TIMES

 Dana Strum: It changed completely.
 The whole music business changed.

 Dana Strum: Times change.
-Things happen, times change.
-I mean some of those bands made really good songs at the time and you know corporate America was saying “Let’s do this,” and I believed in hard rock and times changed.
+Things happen; times change.
+I mean, some of those bands made really good songs at the time, and you know, corporate America was saying “Let’s do this,” and I believed in hard rock, and times changed.
 It was very obvious nobody was seeing the best money in this kind of music anymore.
-And I was a realist and I thought the end is near, you know the end is fucking near.
+And I was a realist, and I thought the end is near, you know the end is fucking near.

 Dana Strum: We still kept going, yeah, at a really bad time.
 It was a terrible time.
 We might as well have been done anyway.
 There was nothing there.

 Right, I do remember that you had to replace him temporarily with Dave Marshall because of legal problems he had at the time?

-But it’s fixed now?
+But it’s fixed now.

 Dana Strum: No, no. I wouldn’t do it, no I wouldn’t do it.

-LIFE OUTSIDE SLAUGHTER
+THE STUFF OUTSIDE SLAUGHTER

 Jeff, you’re you working in Dana’s company as well?

 Jeff Blando: Yep

-Mark Slaughter: We wear a lot of hats around here “Laughs.”
+Mark Slaughter: We wear a lot of hats around here.
+“Laughs.”

-Mark Slaughter: No I haven’t.
+Mark Slaughter: No, I haven’t.
 I don’t want to degrade what we do, what Slaughter does.
-There have been some offers with some people but if it’s not Slaughter records we’ve done so well, so meticulous…
+There have been some offers with some people, but if it’s not Slaughter records, we’ve done so well, so meticulous…

-Mark Slaughter: Yes it has been.
+Mark Slaughter: Yes, it has been.

-Dana Strum: That’s why it will be interesting to hear the first thing “Laughs.”
+Dana Strum: That’s why it will be interesting to hear the first thing, “Laughs.”

 Mark Slaughter: So when you hear it, it will sound like Slaughter.

-Mark Slaughter: I do a lot of voiceover stuff and I make music for television too.
+Mark Slaughter: I do a lot of voiceover stuff, and I make music for television too.
 So, like I make music, yeah.
 There you go.”
 Laughs”

-Metal-Rules.com: All right guys.
+All right, guys.
 I think that our time’s up now.
-Thanks for your time and see you later!
+Thanks for your time, and see you later!

 Slaughter: Thank you!

-MORE SLAUGHTER PHOTOS FROM SWEDENROCK FESTIVAL!
+MORE SLAUGHTER PHOTOS FROM SWEDEN ROCK FESTIVAL!